 Addresses in urban areas identified by a carrier as not likely to be active for some time

 In addition to the total counts above, the USPS is reporting to HUD for each quarter, the number of days an address has been in each category (see data dictionary).
 Because USPS did not start counting days in each category until after entering into this agreement with HUD, the starting point for counting days in each category is November 18, 2005.
 So, for example, our December 2005 extract shows no addresses being on the vacant list for longer than three months because we had only been counting for just over a month.

 While HUD is still exploring the utility of these data, it has identified the following items that may be of use to other researchers and practitioners:

 Vacation/Resort areas have very high rates of vacant addresses.

 Areas with high growth have high rates of no-stat addresses as do areas of significant decline.
-One way to distinguish these two areas is by comparing Total Count of AMS Addresses between quarters.
-An increase in AMS addresses with a similar increase in no-stat addresses likely reflects new construction/additions. no-stats with a stable or reduced number of addresses probably reflect long-term vacant addresses.
+One way to distinguish these two areas is by comparing Total Count of Address Management System (AMS) Addresses between quarters.
+An increase in AMS addresses with a similar increase in no-stat addresses likely reflects new construction/additions.
+No-stats with a stable or reduced number of addresses probably reflect long-term vacant addresses.